regandono/santools/README.rst

 ``>_`` Run and show output from terminal.

-  Required to disable password before execute from outside.
+- Required to disable password before execute from outside.
+- If not show output, please enter console to see details error.

 ::